1936 Primera División Unificada de Lima y Callao

 The 1936 season of the Primera División Unificada, was a promotion championship that was played in a single season in 1936.
 It was the second category in tournaments in Peru in that year and granted two promotions to the 1937 Peruvian Primera División.

 The tournament had 6 teams from Lima and 6 from Callao.
-The results of a reserve teams league were added as bonus points.
+From 1931 until 1942 the points system was W:3, D:2, L:1, walkover:0 and the results of a reserve teams league were added as bonus points.